TheRacingLion/Discord-SelfBot/README.md

 ### - Default Commands -

-There are 13 default commands that come with the bot.
+The bot has several default commands.
 (Each command is explained inside their own file.)
-Check out all commands and how they work [**here.**](https://github.com/TheRacingLion/Discord-SelfBot/wiki)
+You can find a detailed command list [**here.**](https://github.com/TheRacingLion/Discord-SelfBot/wiki)

 ### - Creating Commands -